vertica/vertica-prometheus-exporter/documentation/troubleshooting.md

 ```

 ## TABLES WITH STRING VALUES
-Prometheus doesn't support string metrics, so any attempt at creating a metric with non numeric return vlaues will error when trying to convert.
+Prometheus doesn't support string metrics, so any attempt at creating a metric with non numeric return values will error when trying to convert.
 https://stackoverflow.com/questions/65850083/prometheus-java-client-export-string-based-metrics
 https://github.com/prometheus/prometheus/issues/2227